PortsMaster/PortMaster-New/ports/zeroptianinvasion/README.md

 ## Notes

-Thanks to [Joysan](https://josyan.itch.io) for creating this fantastic game, which you can purchase on [itch.io](https://josyan.itch.io/zeroptian-invasion) or [Steam](https://store.steampowered.com/app/974110/Zeroptian_Invasion) (as of 26 October 2024)
+Thanks to [Joysan](https://josyan.itch.io) for creating this fantastic game, which you can purchase on [itch.io](https://josyan.itch.io/zeroptian-invasion) or [Steam](https://store.steampowered.com/app/974110/Zeroptian_Invasion)

+This port uses the game files available on 26th October 2024 (if there's newer release, please let the PortMaster crew know).

 ## Controls